barryclark/jekyll-now/README.md

 Keep in mind, this is **not a theme** and will need styling and additional markup to really sing.

+Requires Jekyll 2.0.0.
+Doesn't currently work with GitHub Pages because they only support Jekyll 1.5.0

 ---

 ## To Do